andrew/ultimate-awesome/README.md

 - [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [awesome-machine-learning-robotics](https://github.com/Phylliade/awesome-machine-learning-robotics) - A curated list of resources about Machine Learning for Robotics.
 - [awesome-tasker](https://github.com/guifelix/awesome-tasker) - Carefully curated list of awesome Tasker projects, tutorials and tricks.
-- [awesome-digital-humanities](https://github.com/dh-tech/awesome-digital-humanities) - Software for humanities scholars using quantitative or computational methods.
 - [awesome-dicom](https://github.com/open-dicom/awesome-dicom) - A curated list of awesome DICOM resources and libraries.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.